Prodigy-Hacking/ProdigyMathGameHacking/README.md

 Hacks are fixed 😊
 Join our Discord for regular updates on hacks and more information.
 [Discord](https://discord.gg/XQDfbfq).

+Oh and we have a youtube now [youtube] (https://www.youtube.com/channel/UChIRMY6SdQrcADVscWTVv9A).

 ## Purpose
 We are not trying to ruin Prodigy Math Game; we want to fix it.
 However, Prodigy has ignored all of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
 We created this repository to show them the security issues directly.